deeproy2007/Churn-Analysis/README.md

 # Customer Churn Analytics & Financial Risk Intelligence

 I analysed the Banking Churn problem where the bank was lossing around 185M in customer assets.
 TO reduce the churn I make a project.
-Where I analysed raw data into High risk customer who have high possibility to churn next.
+Where I analysed raw data into High risk customer who have high possibility to churn next. and find the main reason to churn and also find the avg asset loss by location.
+And my last conclusion is if I focus on those customers who have already there so I can save more then if I focus on attract new customer.

 ---